Nutropin AQ vials

-Nutropin AQ vials is used for:
+Nutropin AQ vials are used for:

 Treating certain children or adults when the body does not produce enough growth hormone.
 It is also used to treat certain children who are not growing normally due to Turner syndrome or other conditions (eg, chronic kidney problems, idiopathic short stature).
 It may also be used for other conditions as determined by your doctor.

-Nutropin AQ vials is a growth hormone that produces effects that are identical to the body's naturally occurring growth hormone.
+Nutropin AQ vials are a growth hormone that produces effects that are identical to the body's naturally occurring growth hormone.
 It affects the growth of bones, muscles, internal organs, and other tissues of the body.

 Do NOT use Nutropin AQ vials if:

 - you are allergic to any ingredient in Nutropin AQ vials

 - you have been or are being treated for cancer or any unusual growths or tumors (especially in the brain) that may still be growing

 - you have premature epiphyseal closure (your bone growth is complete) or a serious illness caused by complications from surgery, trauma, or severe breathing problems (eg, respiratory failure)

 - you have certain eye problems caused by diabetes (eg, diabetic retinopathy)

 - you have Prader-Willi syndrome and are severely overweight or have severe breathing problems